Full list: All the pardons and commutations issued by President Trump in 2021

 Kenneth Kurson – President Trump granted a full pardon to Kenneth Kurson.
 Kurson, a friend of Trump’s son-in-law Jared Kushner, was charged with cyberstalking during a divorce in October.

 Carl Andrews Boggs – President Trump granted a full pardon to Carl Andrews Boggs, a business executive.
-Boggs pled guilty to two counts of conspiracy in 2013.
+Boggs pleaded guilty to two counts of conspiracy in 2013.

 Jaime A. Davidson – President Trump commuted the sentence of Jaime A. Davidson.
 He was convicted in 1993 in the murder of an undercover officer and sentenced to life imprisonment.